Instant two wheeler Insurance Checklist

 3. Personal Accident Cover

 The mandatory personal accident cover got increased from Rs.
 1 Lakh to Rs.
-15 Lakh recently, with the premium increased marginally.
+15 Lakh recently, with the Bike Insurance premium increased marginally.
 This is definitely beneficial for you as it gives you extra protection in case of any accident befalling you.

 4. Online Insurance